JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part1/index.md

 The general goal of R/Medicine Conference is to help practitioners in clinical and medicine sciences improve the quality of their research workflow with the use of R based tools.
 The focus is mainly on the application of R to create effective workflows and applications that promote reproducible data processing, reporting and visualisation.

-Despite having to attend the conference in the middle of the night ... again, it is indeed a fruitful experience.
+Despite having to attend the conference in the middle of the night ... again, it was indeed a fruitful experience.
 Here is a write up about my experiences in the conference for Day 1 and Day 2.

 ## Day 1